What is Community Housing?

 Public Housing – Public housing is subsidised rental housing receiving the Income Related Rent administered by the Ministry of Social Development with the tenancies managed by Kāinga Ora or registered Community Housing Providers.

 Emergency Housing – Temporary accommodation for individuals and families who have an urgent need for accommodation because they have nowhere else to stay, or are unable to remain in their usual place of residence.
-Eligibility and placements are determined by the Ministry of Social Development
+Eligibility and placements are determined by the Ministry of Social Development.

-Progressive Homeownership – Progressive homeownership programmes move people and whānau out of the long term rental market and into a home of their own.
+Progressive Homeownership – Progressive homeownership programmes move people and whānau out of the long-term rental market and into a home of their own.

 Shared Equity – Shared equity is a form of PHO where an occupier and community housing organisation jointly purchase a property.
 An occupier will commonly purchase 60-80% of a property with a community housing organisation owning the remaining shares.
 An occupier can apply for a mortgage to fund the purchase of their shares and progressively purchase the remaining shares from the organisation in lump sums at the new property value.

-Rent to Buy – Rent-to-Buy programmes allow tenants to rent a home at equal- or below- market rent for a specified period while they build the financial capacity to purchase the home either outright or in a shared equity model with a community housing provider or other form of landlord.
+Rent-to-Buy – Rent-to-Buy programmes allow tenants to rent a home at equal- or below- market rent for a specified period while they build the financial capacity to purchase the home either outright or in a shared equity model with a community housing provider or other form of landlord.

 Residential Group Housing – Residential Group Housing provides co-housing options for individuals and whānau with unique needs who are assisted with wrap-around services.